-- EXIT the building immediately using the most direct route. - If unable to do so on your own Ask for assistance to the nearest EXIT or - Ask someone leaving the building to notify emergency personnel of your location so that you can get the assistance you need. - If a phone is available, call 465-2300 ext.
-2, or 911 or #9-911 (from campus phone). - Answer all the dispatcher's questions and they will relay your location to first responders. - In a fire, as soon as practical move into the stairwell and await fire personnel to assist you. - In all other cases, if in imminent danger and no one can assist you evacuate by any means possible.
+- EXIT the building immediately using the most direct route. - If unable to do so on your own Ask for assistance to the nearest EXIT or - Ask someone leaving the building to notify emergency personnel of your location so that you can get the assistance you need. - If a phone is available, call (920) 465-2300 ext.
+2, or 911. - Answer all the dispatcher's questions and they will relay your location to first responders. - In a fire, as soon as practical move into the stairwell and await fire personnel to assist you. - In all other cases, if in imminent danger and no one can assist you evacuate by any means possible.